Dentistry

 • Brushing your teeth twice a day.
 Preferably Soft brushes.

 • Flossing every day.
-Slide it down, don’t snap to avoid damage to your teeth.
+Slide it down; don’t snap it to avoid damaging your teeth.

 • Don’t eat if you feel numbness in your mouth.
 You could bite your lip/cheek.

 • Avoid hard stuff.
-You have to stay away from ice, pens, or weird objects.
+You must avoid ice, pens, or unusual objects.

-• Skip staining food/drink as much as you can.
+• Skip staining food and drink whenever possible.
 Go easy on (coffee, wine, curry).

 • Avoid smoking.
 It stains and wrecks your teeth.